This story was updated in October 2020.

 In effect?
 Yes, as of May 2018

-The gist: The Right to Try Act lets people living with terminal diseases try experimental drugs that have passed through early-stage clinical trials and have not secured approval from the Food and Drug Administration for use by the general public.
+The gist: The Right to Try Act lets people with terminal diseases try experimental drugs that have passed through early-stage clinical trials but have not secured approval from the Food and Drug Administration for use by the general public.
 The idea is to give people who have exhausted all other treatment options access to potentially life-saving- or -prolonging drugs.
 But unlike in FDA clinical trials, no one is keeping records of Right to Try treatment outcomes.
 That means patients can try promising new drugs at their discretion, but no one is systematically collecting data about their experiences.

-The impact: “I think Right to Try is a good thing, but it’s a mixed bag,” said Harry Nelson, founder and co-partner of healthcare law firm Nelson Hardiman, based in Los Angeles.
+The impact: “I think Right to Try is a good thing, but it’s a mixed bag,” says Harry Nelson, founder and co-partner of healthcare law firm Nelson Hardiman, based in Los Angeles.
 “It opens up experimental treatment to bypass the FDA, and the FDA and state medical boards have been negative on innovative treatments.
 But when you are dealing with people fighting for their lives, late in the game, people have the right to make choices and decisions in pursuit of their care.”

-Hospital price transparency
+Hospital pricing transparency

 In effect?
 Yes, as of January 2019

-“[Chargemasters] are the right idea, but they have been spectacularly ineffective, because there are no requirements how the data has to be shared,” said Nelson, the healthcare attorney.
+“[Chargemasters] are the right idea, but they have been spectacularly ineffective, because there are no requirements for how the data has to be shared,” says Nelson, the healthcare attorney.
 “Health systems ended up vomiting out the information in deliberately overwhelming and confusing ways.
 Until there are some regulations to make the numbers fit into an apples to apples comparison, it’s completely unhelpful to patients.”

-- Trump has pledged to curb the opioid crisis.
+- Trump pledged to curb the opioid crisis.
 The October 2018 bill he signed included measures to increase access to addiction treatment, open more opioid recovery centers and reduce opiate prescriptions.
 The legislation received bipartisan support, but some experts say it didn’t provide enough money to curtail the epidemic.

-- Trump proposed privatizing Veterans Administration hospitals in 2018, but it’s unclear how funding will be handled.
+- Trump proposed privatizing Veterans Administration hospitals in 2018, but it’s still unclear how funding will be handled.